 Habitat in the wild

-Barbodes semifasciolatus var.
-Schuberti – var. in the fish name means that it was bred artificially and obtained as a result of long-term line breeding by an American, Thomas Schubert.
-The fact that wild gold barb populations haven’t been found yet is proof that the fish was bred artificially.
-One of its names, Schuberti barb, was given by the name of its creator.
+The scientific name Barbodes semifasciolatus var.
+Schuberti indicates that this variety was developed through long-term line breeding by American aquarist Thomas Schubert.
+The absence of wild populations supports the idea that this fish was bred artificially.
+One of its names, the Schuberti barb, honors its creator.

 Description

-A distinctive feature of gold barb coloring is a dark-green lateral stripe with black spots scattered along.
-Such spots are also present on its dorsal and tail fin.
-The fins are red-orange.
-The back coloring may vary from yellow-olive to red-cinnamonic.
-During spawning, its light-colored abdomen becomes orange-red.
-The body sides shine with a greenish tint, and they are brassy-yellow in the bottom.
-The tail fin has a classical Y-shape with a large dark spot at the beginning.
+A distinctive feature of the gold barb’s coloring is a dark-green lateral stripe adorned with scattered black spots.
+These spots also appear on its dorsal and tail fins.
+The fins exhibit a striking red-orange hue, while the back coloration ranges from yellow-olive to red-cinnamonic.
+During spawning, the light-colored abdomen transforms into a vibrant orange-red.
+The sides of the body shimmer with a greenish tint, contrasting with the brassy-yellow underside.
+Notably, the tail fin displays a classic Y-shape, highlighted by a large dark spot at its base.

 Difficulties in keeping

-This is a rather undemanding aquarium fish.
-If you have experience keeping other barb kinds, you aren’t likely to have any issues with keeping gold barbs.
+Gold barbs are relatively undemanding aquarium fish, making them suitable for both beginners and experienced aquarists.
+If you have experience keeping other barb species, you are unlikely to encounter issues with gold barbs.

 Care and keeping in a tank